 - Japan, Germany, Italy, Finland, Sweden, Canada, South Korea, and the Netherlands all have the infrastructure in place for breakout capability.
 Germany, though, is seriously considering dismantling it, and Japan would have to be in really dire straits before actually building a bomb.

 - Brazil, Argentina, Taiwan, and Australia would need a few years to build up the infrastructure and collect enough fissile material.
 They also probably lack the know-how, but they could probably rectify that quickly.

-- Saudi Arabia barely has the infrastructure or the know-how, but it does have a lot of money, meaning it could buy its way into the breakout-capacity club.
+- Saudi Arabia barely has the infrastructure or the know-how, but it does have a lot of money, meaning it could buy its way into the breakout-capacity club or even buy pre-made warheads from other nations.
 There are fears that an Iranian bomb could provide the impetus for a Saudi nuclear program, and reports suggest that the Saudis provided extensive funding to Pakistan for their program (possibly in exchange for Pakistani warheads to be delivered to the Saudis on demand).
 However, it's full of hardline Islamists who don't necessarily trust science.